Multi-Device Raspberry Pi Status Monitor

 # Navigate to the server directory

-cd stand-alone-RPi-status-monitoring-page/server/
+cd Multi-device-RPi-status-monitor/server/

 # Make the installation script executable